 And let it set you free.

-This is a play on the phrase by Charles Bukowski, “find what you love and let it kill you.”
-I like his phrase, but I also like the idea of setting something free or being set free in the name of love.
+This is a play on the phrase, “find what you love and let it kill you,” attributed to Charles Bukowski (or not).
+I like that phrase, but I also like the idea of setting something free or being set free in the name of love.
 This is a montage I assembled on my iPhone using a shot of a couple of treetops at sunset (with the moon rising), a roadside view of some wildflowers, and a gash of peeling paint in a parking deck.
 I also consider it to be in the style of my favorite visual artist, Jerry Uelsmann, whose work is endlessly inspiring to me.
 Click to see the originals and full-size version in greater detail at my Flickr photostream.

 - Visual Review 2: The Photographer (karswagg.wordpress.com)